 In cleaning and degreasing processes chemicals are often used.
 Depending on their concentration, chemicals will degrade all plastics over time, leading to loss of mechanical properties and eventually to filament breakage.

-The general rule of thumb is that for pH values from 1-6 (acidic) Polyester is best suited and Nylon is not recommended.
-For pH values from 7-14 (alkaline) Polyamide (Nylon) is best suited and Polyester is not recommended.
+The general rule of thumb is that for pH values from 1-6 (acidic) Polyester is best suited and PA is not recommended.
+For pH values from 7-14 (alkaline) Polyamide (PA) is best suited and Polyester is not recommended.

 Our Bilon® product, used in the cleaning of flat steel offers unbeatable resistance to strong alkaline solutions.